alfonsrv/impf-botpy/README.md

 2. `constructor.py` if your API is a bit more complex to keep things tidy
 3. `settings.py` add your relevant settings (must include `ENABLED` flag)
 4. `main.py` in `print_config` for NextGen UX
+5. Optionally: Setup Guide in [ALERTS.md](/docs/ALERTS.md)
-4. Pull Request & Done 💥
+6. Pull Request & Done 💥

 ### Stay Up-to-Date

 ⚠ **Please note:** Even though this bot is geared towards being as solid as possible, you should consider regularly checking this repository (site) to ensure you have the latest version.
 Unfortunately this is a bit of an arms race as the website is under constant modification.
 The version indicator at the top of the page and comparing it with `python main.py --version` is usually quite a good way to check if you're up-to-date.
+When updating especially ensure your `settings.py` has all the options!

 ---